testdouble/testdouble.js/README.md

 ```

 If the callback isn't in the final position, or if the test double also needs to
-return something, it can be configured using the
+return something, callbacks can be configured using the
 [td.callback](/docs/5-stubbing-results.md#callback-apis-with-a-callback-argument-at-an-arbitrary-position)
 argument matcher.

 #### `td.when().thenThrow()`

-**`td.when(__rehearsal__[, options]).thenThrow(someError)`**
+**`td.when(__rehearsal__[, options]).thenThrow(new Error('boom'))`**

 The `thenThrow()` function does exactly what it says on the tin.
 Once this
 stubbing is configured, any matching invocations will throw the specified error.

-Note that because "rehearsal" calls invoke the test double function, that it's
+Note that because rehearsal calls invoke the test double function, it's possible
+to configure a `thenThrow` stubbing and then accidentally trigger it when you
-possible to configure `thenThrow` and then find that subsequent stubbings or
+attempt to configure subsequent stubbings or verifications.
+In these cases,
+you'll need to workaround it by re-ordering your configurations or `catch`'ing
-verifications can't be configured without also `catch`'ing the error.
-This ought
+the error.
-to be a rarely encountered edge case.

 #### `td.when().thenDo()`